On the Fragility of Contribution Score Computation in Federated Learning: Background

-Unlike misbehavior detection, which categorizes clients as either honest or malicious, CE assigns nuanced, continuous scores that reflect each client's impact on the shared model.
-Within this manuscript we consider three such schemes; one distance based and two based on marginal differences.
+Unlike misbehavior detection, which categorizes clients as either honest or malicious, CE assigns nuanced, continuous scores that quantify each client's impact on the global model.
+Here we consider three such schemes: one distance-based and two based on marginal differences.